adblockplus/testpages.adblockplus.org/README.md

 After that, tests are ready to run.
-Please notice the `TEST_PAGES_URL` environment variable needs to point to the local CMS server, if you wish to test on abptestpages.org then don't provide that variable:
+Please notice the `TEST_PAGES_URL` environment variable needs to point to the local CMS server, if you wish to test on abptestpages.org then don't provide that variable.

+Additionally, `MANIFEST_VERSION` needs to be set, matching the manifest version of the extensions that was unpacked into the `./testext` folder.

+Example:

 ```shell
 TEST_PAGES_URL=http://localhost:5001 MANIFEST_VERSION={2|3} npm test -- -g "chromium latest"